Tellusant/docs/periodicals/beige-book.md

 Only one shows contraction:
 - New York

-The rest are flat or show flat growth.
+The rest are flat or show slight growth.

 Erratic government policies continue to damp growth.
 <br/>